-Technology is a broad-ranging subject; what are the topics relating to it Techopia focuses on?
+Technology is a broad-ranging subject; what are the topics relating to it Techopian focuses on?

-The idea behind Techopia is to become the voice for responsible use of technology and to facilitate the conversation about this topic.
+The idea behind Techopian is to become the voice for responsible use of technology and to facilitate the conversation about this topic.

 Topics that interest us include: